nsrau/azure-docs.it-it/articles/storage/vs-storage-cloud-services-getting-started-blobs.md

 ## Eliminare BLOB

-Per eliminare un BLOB, ottenere prima un riferimento al BLOB e quindi chiamare il metodo `Delete`.
+Per eliminare un BLOB, ottenere prima un riferimento al BLOB, poi chiamare il metodo **Delete**.

 	// Get a reference to a CloudBlobContainer with the variable name 'container' as described in
     // the "Access blob containers in code" section.